CorrDyn/treatment-dummy-agent/README.md

                                                |    +---------------+
 ```

-* The `Dummy Agent` container starts in the `devel` namespace.
+The CD pipeline [Github Actions][github-actions], will:
+* Deploy to the `development` Kubernetes namespace on merges to the `main` branch.
+* Deploy to the `qa` Kubernetes namespace on tags including the `-qa` suffix. ie. `v0.0.1-qa`.
-* A [workload identity][k8s-workload-identity] mapped to the deployment enables the container to communicate to both, Cloud Secrets and Cloud Spanner.
+* A [workload identity][k8s-workload-identity] mapped to the deployment enables the container to communicate to both, Cloud Secret Manager and Cloud Spanner.
 * The `Dummy Agent` will connect to the [Google Cloud Secret manager][gcloud-secret-manager] on startup to fetch any secrets it requires at runtime.
+* The  `Dummy Agent` will connect to a Redis instance living in the [Google Memory Store][memory-store] using a credential obtained from the Cloud Secret Manager.

 ### More information on the tools in this configuration